AFL Grand Final

 The AFL Grand Final is an Australian rules football match to determine the premiers for the Australian Football League (AFL) season.
 Prior to 1990, it was known as the VFL Grand Final, as the league was then known as the Victorian Football League, and both were renamed due to the national expansion of the competition.
 Played at the end of the finals series, the game has been held annually since 1898, except in 1924.
 It is traditionally staged on the afternoon of the last Saturday in September, at the Melbourne Cricket Ground.
 As the premier match of the AFL season, it attracts one of the largest audiences in Australian sport, regularly attracting a crowd of more than 100,000 and a television audience of millions.

-The club which wins the grand final receives the AFL's premiership cup and flag; players on the winning team receive a gold premiership medallion, and the best player receives the Norm Smith Medal.
+The club that wins the grand final receives the AFL's premiership cup and flag; players on the winning team receive a gold premiership medallion, and the best player receives the Norm Smith Medal.